renaww/renaww.github.io/_posts/2022-08-07-bwsi-assistive-tech-hydration-pouch.md

 Conversely, on the bottom right was the smart water bottle--a much more usable solution that could be easily incorporated into the user's daily life.
 However, since these bottles are bulky and not very portable, and the user cannot have a water bottle on them at all times, there are also significant drawbacks in terms of usability.
 Furthermore, these are not very accurate, as these bottles are essentially just a timer or simply assume the user drinks from the same water bottle.
 Finally, there are the two best solutions: small, portable hydration sensor.
 One option I looked into used MRI technology, however it was still far too bulky to be a passive dehydration monitor and also was not technologically developed enough for commercial usage.
 The other option was a wearable biosensor.
 While these fulfilled much of the product requirements, there were again significant drawbacks: the sensing patches were single-usage, making them expensive and inconvenient to keep on replacing.
 Additionally, the app interface the sensor connects to was much more complex, with tables and graphs and data that elderly residents would likely not be able to comprehend--or need.

-#### *Essentially, the proposed to device woudl aim to passively detect and notify when users are at risk of dehydration, while being easily accesible for all user groups*
+#### *Essentially, the proposed to device would aim to passively detect and notify when users are at risk of dehydration, while being easily accesible for all user groups*
 <p></p>

 # Idea #1